thodan/bop_toolkit/docs/bop_datasets_format.md

-# BOP: format of datasets
+# Format of the BOP datasets

-This file describes the common format of the BOP datasets.
+This file describes the common format of the BOP datasets [1].

 ## Directory structure